elf4j/elf4j-api/README.md

    extra `Logger` interface configuration method - such as `Logger placeholoder(String token)` similar to `Logger atLevel(Level level)` - was considered, and dropped in favor of simplicity.
 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
-3. Logger name: To get a `Logger` instance, JLF simply passes through the user-supplied logger name to the service from the SPI provider.
-If the API user ends up passing in `null`, the eventual name of the logger instance is undefined;
-   the provider may opt to supply a default.
+3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service from the SPI provider.
+If the API user ends up passing in `null`, the eventual name of the logger instance is undefined; the provider may opt to supply a default.
 It is also up to the SPI provider to conduct sanitization (if any) on the logger name for security concerns.
 4. Log level: For each log action, the API user is expected to set the log level first, by using the fluent-style `atLevel(Level level)` method or one of the other no-arg shorthand equivalents.
 If the user omits such setting, the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.